Authentic German Stollen

 For the sponge dough, heat the milk to luke warm, then stir together with the yeast and let it sit and activate for 5 minutes.
 If the mixture is not bubbly, start over.
 Your milk have been too hot or too cold.

 Add the flour and knead together.
-Put in a small bowl, cover and let rest in a warm spot for 45 minutes.
+Put in a small bowl, cover airtight and let rest in a warm spot for 45 minutes.

 Main Stollen Dough